Chittagong University of Engineering & Technology: History

 To meet the increasing demand of professional engineers for the national development, the National Economic Council of the Government of Pakistan decided to establish The Engineering College, Chittagong on 28 August 1962.
 The Engineering College, Chittagong started functioning on 28 December 1968 by admitting 120 students in its first academic session under the faculty of Engineering, University of Chittagong.
 On 1 July 1986, through a Government Ordinance (No. XXI, 1986) the college was converted into an autonomous institution called Bangladesh Institute of Technology (BIT), Chittagong.
 There were three other similar BITs in Khulna, Rajshahi and Dhaka.
 The president of Bangladesh was the visitor of these institutes.
 A Board of Governors headed by a chairman appointed by the president was the policy-making and administrative authority which had its head office at Tejgaon, Dhaka.
 Though the BIT, Chittagong was said to be an autonomous institution there was various complexity in the administration, control, budget, admission, development and other processes of the institution.
-On 1 September 2003, it was a historic moment when the BIT, Chittagong was converted into a fully autonomous public university and named Chittagong University of Engineering and Technology or CUET for short, after the teachers and students of BIT, Chittagong started huge movement demanding university status for all four BITs.
-The president of Bangladesh is the chancellor of the university.
+On 1 September 2003, the BIT, Chittagong was converted into a fully autonomous public university and named Chittagong University of Engineering and Technology or CUET for short, after the teachers and students of BIT, Chittagong started huge movement demanding university status for all four BITs.

-BIT, Khulna; BIT, Rajshahi and BIT, Dhaka have been converted to Khulna University of Engineering and Technology (KUET), Rajshahi University of Engineering and Technology (RUET), and Dhaka University of Engineering and Technology (DUET) respectively.
+BIT, Khulna; BIT, Rajshahi and BIT, Dhaka had been converted to Khulna University of Engineering and Technology (KUET), Rajshahi University of Engineering and Technology (RUET), and Dhaka University of Engineering and Technology (DUET) respectively at the same time.
 The first day of September is celebrated as CUET day or University day by the university.
+The president of Bangladesh was made the chancellor of the University.

 At present, the university is a fully autonomous statutory organization of the Government of Bangladesh which awards degrees itself to the graduates.
 There are various statutory bodies like syndicate, academic council, finance committee, planning, and development committee, academic committees, etc. for policy and decision-making on aspects of the university under the framework of the Act.